jasondo-da/shopping_behavior_analysis/README.md

 ## Analysis Outline

-Before looking at the dataset, there were several interesting questions I wanted to learn more about.
-Below are the insights I am interested in exploring more:

-1. Identifying our customers

-- 1.1 Who is our main customer demographic?
-Where are they from?
+Identifying Primary Customer Demographic

+    1.1 Who are the primary customers?
+What are their demographic characteristics?

+    1.2 Which states contain the largest population of customers?

+    1.3 Which states contain the largest population for the target demographic for each gender?

+Customer Shopping Behavior

-- 1.2 Which products do customers love the most?
-Size?
+    2.1 Which products are the best sellers?
+In which size?
 Color?

+    2.2 Do top-selling products differ by male and female customers?

+    2.3 When is the busiest time of the year?

-- 1.3 What is the customer sentiment about the business?
+    2.4 What is the customer sentiment about the business?
+Does it change between seasons or genders?

-- 1.4 What are the customer's preferred methods of transaction?
+    2.5 What are the customer's prefered method of transaction?

-2. Business performance and trends

-- 2.1 What are the best-selling products?

-- 2.2 What is our customer retention?

-- 2.3 Does subscription status increase sales?
+    2.6 Does subscription status affect customer purchases?

-- 2.4 Does having discounts increase sales?
+    2.7 Does having discounts increase purchase totals?

-- 2.5 What time of the year is the busiest?

 ## Executive Summary

-### Key Takeaways
+### Key Findings

 - The current primary customer demographic is male customers from all age ranges which consists of about 68% of total customers